Special Weather Statement issued for Central Laramie County, East Laramie County by NWS - News Break

 Special Weather Statement issued for Central Laramie County, East Laramie County by NWS

-Effective: 2021-07-09 11:48:00 MDT Expires: 2021-07-09 14:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central Laramie County; East Laramie County; South Laramie Range Foothills SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN LARAMIE COUNTY UNTIL 230 PM MDT At 158 PM MDT, Doppler radar was tracking a strong thunderstorm near Cheyenne, moving east at 35 mph.
+Effective: 2021-07-09 11:48:00 MDT Expires: 2021-07-09 14:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: To report severe weather, contact your nearest law enforcement agency.
+They will relay your report to the National Weather Service office in Cheyenne.
+Target Area: Central Laramie County; East Laramie County; South Laramie Range Foothills SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN LARAMIE COUNTY UNTIL 200 PM MDT At 130 PM MDT, Doppler radar was tracking a strong thunderstorm near Warren AFB, or 9 miles west of Cheyenne, moving east at 40 mph.
 Half inch hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Cheyenne, Burns, Hillsdale, Carpenter, Ranchettes and Fox Farm-College.
-This includes Interstate 80 in Wyoming between mile markers 364 and 395.alerts.weather.gov
+Locations impacted include Cheyenne, South Greeley, Hillsdale, Ranchettes, Warren AFB, Frontier Park, North Cheyenne, Warren Af Base, Fox Farm-College and South Greeley High.
+This includes the following highways Interstate 25 in Wyoming between mile markers 2 and 18.
+Interstate 80 in Wyoming between mile markers 348 and 380.alerts.weather.gov

 Comments / 0